ds-souvik/Agentic-AI-Voyage/01_Distraction_Killer_chrome_plugin/README.md

    - Stop the session entirely

 ### Viewing Your Progress
-1. Click the DistractionKiller icon
+1. Click the Distraction Killer icon
 2. Click "📊 Reports" to view detailed analytics
 3. Export your data for external analysis